 How to Get to Virginia Beach

-By Car: Those driving to Virginia Beach from the Midwest or Southeast will want to take either I-80 or I-85, respectively.
+Located between the Chesapeake Bay and the Atlantic Ocean, Virginia Beach is most easily accessed through Norfolk International Airport, just 20 minutes away.
+Those driving to Virginia Beach from the Midwest or Southeast will want to take either I-80 or I-85.
 Visitors can also drive along I-95 S and I-64 E, the more scenic route, from Washington D.C.

 Company Name: Virginia Beach CVB